DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis

 \textbf{Effect of few-shot prompting on VA distributions.} As shown in \Cref{fig:DimASR_few-shot_va_scatter_eng-rest}, zero shot prompting produces a random grid-like VA distribution across languages, likely due to its token-based generation without reference calibration.
 In contrast, the one-shot setting immediately begins to align with the gold distribution, indicating initial calibration of the VA scale.
 As more in-context examples are provided (up to 64 and 256 shots), the predicted distribution increasingly resemble the gold standard.
 However, although higher shot counts yield closer visual alignment, performance does not necessarily continue to improve once it reaches saturation.

-\textbf{Categorical versions of DimABSA datasets.} To align with traditional ABSA, we partition the DimABSA datasets into positive (V>5.5), neutral (4.5<=V<=5.5), and negative (V<4.5) subsets, and conduct polarity-based evaluation using the same LLMs (see Appendix I).
+\textbf{Categorical version of the DimABSA dataset.}\footnote{The categorical version of the dataset is available at: \url{https://github.com/DimABSA/DimABSA2026/tree/main/task-dataset/track_a/categorical}.} To align with traditional ABSA, we partition the DimABSA datasets into positive (V>5.5), neutral (4.5<=V<=5.5), and negative (V<4.5) subsets, and conduct polarity-based evaluation using the same LLMs (see Appendix ~\ref{Catgorical Results}).
 The results show that the fine-grained DimABSA datasets are more challenging than their categorical counterparts, while this conversion also provides a new multilingual ABSA dataset in the standard categorical setting.